We're Your Well Pump, Water Heater & Water Softener Professionals!

 * First Name * Last Name * Phone Need service for: Email

-Low Water Pressure in your Wauwatosa Home?
+Low Water Pressure in your Wauwatosa House?

 No Water?
-Might Need a New Well Pump … Or Something Else
+Might Require a New Well Pump … Or Something Else

 Maybe yes … or no.

-A well pump isn’t always the reason behind no water in the house.
+A well pump isn’t always the source of no water in the house.
 Every now and then an underground electrical wire breaks – a very repairable issue.
-Diagnosing power connections is always the first step taken by Kelly James Service.
+Testing power connections is always the first step undertaken by Kelly James Service.

-So will running water for hours at a time, such as filling a pool or watering grass.
-These pursuits can lower the underground water table which, if it plummets too far, can cause the water-cooled pump to overheat.
+So will running water for hours on end, such as filling a pool or watering grass.
+These pursuits can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.

 Call Kelly James Service for Well Pump Service near Wauwatosa, WI